Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 photo courtesy: Moulin Rouge Paris ©

-Moulin Rouge’s show Féerie is an amazing and unforgettable burlesque show with a great atmosphere.
-You will see the talented Doriss Dancers perform crazy choreographies with incredible synchronization.
+Moulin Rouge’s show Féerie is the most famous cabaret in Paris.
+Here, you’ll see the talented Doriss Dancers perform crazy choreographies with incredible synchronization.
 Costumes are flamboyant (some great designers took part in their creation) with many feathers and bling-bling.
-As part of the show, you will see the iconic cancan girls.
+As part of the show, you will see the iconic French cancan.

-In the past, the place was considered a little bit cramped.
+In the past, the Moulin Rouge was considered a little bit cramped.
 After the 2019 lockdown, however, they have reduced the number of spectators, so this should not be an issue anymore.

 DID YOU KNOW?
 250 meters of tissue are necessary to produce the “frou-frou” skirt.
 We find the noun “frou-frou” since the late 19th century: from French, imitative of the sound of a woman walking in a dress.